How Much Will Running in the Wind Slow You Down?

-How much does running in windy conditions affect running performance
+How is running in windy conditions going to affect my race?

 The first study we’ll look to was published way back in 1971 by L.G.
 Pugh, a researcher in London.1 In his experiment, he had his subject (there was only one, an international-caliber middle distance runner) run along a treadmill cleverly mounted inside a wind tunnel.

 Pugh measured the oxygen consumption of his runner over a variety of running speeds and wind velocities.